 Adverse events associated with PRASCEND included are summarized in the table below.
 Most of the reactions were either transient or resolved with a temporary dose adjustment.

 Because PPID is not a curable disease, daily lifelong therapy is needed to treat the clinical signs of PPID and minimize the secondary complications often associated with the disease.
-The good news for your clients is that for about the cost of a cup of coffee per day, there is a solution that will help manage the disease.
+The good news for your clients is, there is a solution that will help manage the disease.

 PRASCEND is for use in horses only.
 Treatment with PRASCEND may cause loss of appetite.
 Most cases are mild.
 Weight loss, lack of energy, and behavioral changes also may be observed.
 If severe, a temporary dose reduction may be necessary.
 PRASCEND has not been evaluated in breeding, pregnant, or lactating horses and may interfere with reproductive hormones in these horses.
 PRASCEND Tablets should not be crushed due to the potential for increased human exposure.